 An FQL query must return a result indicated by usage either of the

-FOR IN keywords.
+FOR WHILE keywords.
 The FQL parser will return an error if it cannot find any of these two statements.

 Whitespaces (blanks, carriage returns, line feeds, and tab stops) can be used in the query text to increase its readability.
 Tokens have to be separated by any number of whitespaces.
 Whitespace within strings or names must be enclosed in quotes in order to be preserved.